ibm-cloud-docs/watsonxdata/account_scope.md

 The system now treats catalogs, data sources, and object storages as account‑level resources.
 As a result, the platform applies the following constraints:

 * A catalog name must be unique within the account and region.
-* An object storage bucket name must be unique within the account and region.
+* An object storage or bucket name must be unique within the account and region.
 * Only one catalog in the account and region can function as the ACL catalog.
 * The system continues to provision a QHMM catalog for each instance.